OpenGene/OpenGene.jl/README.md

 `OpenGene.jl` project aims to provide basic functions and rich utilities to analyze sequencing data, with the beautiful language `Julia`

 This project is just started and it need more bioinformaticians to contribute.
 If you want to be an author of OpenGene, please open an issue, or make a pull request.

+If you are looking for BAM/SAM read/write, see [OpenGene/HTSLIB](https://github.com/OpenGene/HTSLIB.jl)

 ## Add OpenGene
 ```julia